 Range: $120 to $4,000

 Overhead lighting or wall scones?
 Maybe you want to use both.
 The end factor is your wants and needs while still being practical.

 Lighting installation will also help budget your electrical costs as you will need to factor in the in-wall wiring for each light fixture.

 The national average range is between $120 and $4000 depending on how much material is required and which fixtures you purchase.

 Range: $1,200 to $13,000

-Not to be overlooked, cabinets and storage space is crucial in a master bathroom.
+Not to be overlooked, cabinets and storage space is crucial in a primary bathroom.
 Linens, towels, cleaning supplies, daily supplies, etc. all need to be stored in the bathroom.

 Under sink and wall cabinets are very common and depending on your style and size, can cost between $1,200 and $13,000.
 If you are also going to be remodeling or installing kitchen cabinets, you can adjust your cost accordingly if you will be utilizing the same style.

 You can save on your costs here by reusing your existing cabinets and giving them a new look with paint and new knobs.
 This will only cost you a few hundred in supplies and can be something you do yourself to save on labor costs.